Alopecia androgenetica in men L64.-

 This section has been translated automatically.

-Reminder.
-Treatment should take place as early as possible to stop irreversible follicular regression!
+Remember!
+Treatment should be started as early as possible to stop irreversible follicular regression!

-Guidelines Right 5% minoxidil solution or foam, internally 1 mg finasteride per day as a tablet.
-If not successful, 0.5 mg dutasteride per day.
+Guidelines: 5% minoxidil solution or foam, internally 1 mg finasteride per day as a tablet.
+In the absence of success, 0.5 mg dutasteride per day.

 Furthermore, if sufficient donor hair is available, hair transplantation by appropriately specialized surgeons can be recommended.

-Currently, successes with low level laser therapy and injections of platelet-rich plasma from autologous blood (PRP) are described.
-For the latter two procedures, controlled clinical studies are still lacking.
+Currently, successes have been described with low level laser therapy and injections of platelet-rich plasma from autologous blood (PRP).
+Controlled clinical studies are still lacking for the latter two procedures.

 General therapy